Staff Application - please complete and email with supporting documentsSchool/Department:

 KNOWLEDGE REQUIRED BY THE POSITION:

-- Contacts are typically with co-workers, faculty, staff, students, and members of the general public.
+- Contacts are typically co-workers, other college employees, vendors, students, and members of the general public.

-- Contacts are typically to give or exchange information, to resolve problems; to motivate or influence persons; or to justify, defend or negotiate matters.
+- Contacts are typically to provide services; to give or exchange information; to resolve problems; to motivate or influence persons; or to justify, defend or negotiate matters.

 PHYSICAL DEMANDS/ WORK ENVIRONMENT:

-- The work is typically performed while sitting at a desk or table or while intermittently sitting, standing or stooping.
-The employee occasionally lifts light objects.
+- The work is typically performed while intermittently sitting, standing, or stooping.
+The employee occasionally lifts light and heavy objects.

 - Knowledge and level of competency commonly associated with the completion of a bachelor’s degree in course of study related to the occupational field.

-TO APPLY: Application materials should be emailed as a Microsoft Word or Adobe.pdf attachment to: [email protected] with the subject line “10018244 Online Academic Program Coordinator – School of Health & Natural Sciences, Macon 6.8.2021”.
+TO APPLY: Application materials should be emailed as a Microsoft Word or Adobe.pdf attachment to: [email protected] with the subject line “10018490 Residence Life Coordinator 5.6.2021”.
 Application materials are to include a resume, an MGA Staff application; a letter of interest which includes salary requirements; and three professional references.
 Paper application materials will not be accepted.

 Background checks will be conducted on all final candidates.Staff Application - please complete and email with supporting documentsA Unit of the University System of GeorgiaEEO/AA/M/F/V/D